Undergraduate majors: journalism and mass communication (BA); sport media and culture (BA)

-The school encourages undergraduate majors to complete at least one internship.
-The school's internship and assessment coordinator helps students find appropriate positions.
+The school encourages journalism and mass communication undergraduate majors to complete at least one internship.
+The school's internship coordinator helps students find appropriate positions.

-Undergraduate students may earn up to 4 s.h. of internship credit, registering with appropriate faculty sponsorship for JMC:2100 Journalism Internship (1-3 s.h.).
-Internships do not fulfill requirements for the major, but internship credit counts toward the total journalism and mass communication credit that students may apply toward a B.A. or B.S. degree (maximum of 48 s.h.).
-Students may take internships for no credit through CCP:1201 Academic Internship.
+Journalism and mass communication undergraduate majors may earn up to a total of 4 s.h. of internship credit, but not more than 3 s.h. from one single internship, registering with appropriate faculty sponsorship for JMC:2100 Journalism Internship.
+Internships do not fulfill requirements for the journalism and mass communication major, but internship credit counts toward the total journalism and mass communication (JMC) credit that students may apply toward a BA degree (maximum of 52 s.h.).
+Students may take internships for no credit through CCP:1005 Internship in Liberal Arts and Sciences.

-The school offers research and teaching assistantships for graduate students; preference is given to Ph.D. students.
+The school offers research and teaching assistantships for graduate students; preference is given to PhD students.
 Journalism and mass communication students have been successful in winning competitive fellowships open to all graduate students; applicants must be nominated by the graduate committee.